dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_3.md

 #### Applications of siphons and traps

 Siphons can offer a quick check for some reachability question.
-For instance, it is not possible to cover a siphon empty under `M₀`.
+For instance, if a siphon empty under `M₀` then no reachable marking can cover a marking where the siphon is not empty.

 __Assumptions.__
 The following two results are only valid to Petri net where: